kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_09.md

 Assignment-12 - Synthesis Assignment

-## Activity - setups a web server running a simple web API service which will service web API calls by writing them to a kafka topic, using curl make web API calls to our web service to test, manually consumer the kafka topic to verify our web service is working.
+## Activity - setup a web server running a simple web API service which will service web API calls by writing them to a kafka topic, using curl make web API calls to our web service to test, manually consume the kafka topic to verify our web service is working

 Create a directory:
 ```